thecodersguilduk/tcg_site/site/blog/five-top-tips-for-landing-a-tech-job-in-2021-1.md

 ---
-title: Creating A Diverse Tech Workforce In Leeds And Beyond
+title: "Creating A Diverse Tech Workforce In Leeds And Beyond - - "
 meta_title: Creating A Diverse Tech Workforce In Leeds And Beyond
 meta_description: In this article, we share work we are doing to promote inclusion and champion the development of people from all walks of life